Stress position: Helicopter position

-In Eritrea in the twenty-first century, several different stress-position torture methods are used.
+In 21st century Eritrea, several different stress-position torture methods are used.
 In the "helicopter position", the victim's arms and feet are tied behind their back.
 Their upper torso is bare, and they lie prone on the ground.
 They are typically kept in the position for one or two weeks, through all weather conditions, non-stop except for brief food and toilet breaks.
 In a variant of the method, the cord tying the arms and feet together is tied to a tree branch, suspending the victim from the ground.
 One Eritrean prisoner survived 55 days in the helicopter position, at temperatures of up to 50 C, after which his skin peeled off, and he was held for eight months with one hand and arm tied behind his back.
 The prisoner escaped from Eritrea and studied law in Canada.

 Jesus Christ position

 In the "Jesus Christ position", known to have been used since 2003 in Adi-Abeto Prison in Eritrea, the victim's upper torso is bare, the victim stands on a block, their arms are tied to branches of a tree, and the block is removed, leaving them in a similar position to that of crucifixion.
 The victim is then beaten on the back.
 The duration of this torture position is normally limited to about ten to fifteen minutes to allow the victim to survive.